Tellus Primer

 Any non-knights acting as mercenaries within the kingdom are called Freelancers.

-1. Tellus is a created world, and it’s only about 10-15 thousand years old.
+1. Tellus is a created world, and it’s only about 20 thousand years old.
 There aren’t fossil fuels.
-No coal, no oil/natural gas, that type of thing.
-There are peat bogs (which some exist in Shepherd’s Vale).
+No coal, no oil/natural gas, that type of thing, but there are peat bogs.
 The whaling industry harvests whale oil, but it can be expensive.
 The most common oils for lamps and general use are olive oil, fish oil, and whale oil.

 2. Gunpowder has not been discovered.
 However, there are canons.
 They don’t use gunpowder.
 They use tiny drops of elemental fire and water, also expensive, but wonderfully volatile.
 No one has made a hand cannon capable of containing it though.

-5. The dwarfs discovered Mithril long ago but are the only ones who know the secrets of mining and working it.
-Fun fact: Mithril is really titanium.
+6. The dwarves discovered mithril long ago but are the only ones who know the secrets of mining and working it.
+Fun fact: Mithril is essentially titanium.
 But it’s mithril.

-8. What are these World Pillars you mentioned?
-Towering onyx pillars, crystalline in formation, that stand 3,000 feet tall.
+9. What are these World Pillars you mentioned?
+Towering crystalline pillars that stand 3,000 feet tall.
 There is one in far western Galtia, near where the capital of Gilmore once was.
 Stories tell of others around the world.
 They are mysterious and impenetrable.

-9. The Great Way is a 1600 mile long highway made out of “moonstone”, a dull-white stone with a slightly-roughened surface, just enough to provide good traction but a smooth ride.
+10. The Great Way is a 1600 mile long highway made out of “moonstone”, a dull-white stone with a slightly-roughened surface, just enough to provide good traction but a smooth ride.
 It is 30-feet wide, extremely hard, and dimly glows at night making it easy to navigate after dark.
-It has always been here, and most believe it was created by the celestials thousands of years ago.
+It has always been here, and most believe it was created by the Urlosh thousands of years ago.
 Each end hangs out over the sea, suggesting the land was different once, and it is also broken in two spots between Lyonesse and Mirnbohr, where the ground presumably raised up from the original elevation.
-The dwarfs created switchbacks to connect the lower road to the upper road.
+The Dwarves created switchbacks to connect the lower road to the upper road.
+It is also broken where the city of Kingsbridge was founded, indicating that the gulf there known as the Sea of Fates was made larger long, long ago.

-10. There are many ancient ruins, also presumably left behind from celestial civilization.
-They are not all explored, and those that have contained magic, mysteries, dangers, and death.
+11. There are many ancient ruins, also presumably left behind from the Urlosh civilization, amidst some of these are Legacies - sites of ancient power.
+They are not all explored, and those that have been contained magic, mysteries, dangers, and death.